|Written by Liz McDermott

 Do your employees and supervisors understand what constitutes a hostile work environment?

-In order to be held liable for harassment that occurs between two employees, it must be shown that the employer either knew, or should have known, about the situation and did not take steps to prevent it from occurring.
+To be held liable for harassment that occurs between two employees, it must be shown that the employer either knew or should have known about the situation and did not take steps to prevent it from occurring.
 A hostile work environment can also be created for other employees who were not actually the target of the behavior.
 Anyone can be made to feel uncomfortable by inappropriate behavior in the workplace if the employer does not take immediate steps to stop the situation once it has been brought to light.
 If the supervisor is the harasser, the employer can typically be held liable by default.

-All employers may want to maintain records on employee sexual harassment training to avoid claims of non-compliance.
-If training is mandated, failure to provide it as required will make an employer much more vulnerable to liability should an employee sue in court for sexual harassment.
-Where unlawful sexual harassment is found, ignoring the training mandates opens up an employer to punitive damages, which are often several times greater than the employee’s compensatory damages.
+All employers may want to maintain records on employee harassment prevention training to avoid claims of non-compliance.
+If training is mandated, failure to provide it as required will make an employer much more vulnerable to liability should an employee sue in court for discriminatory harassment.
+Where unlawful workplace harassment is found, ignoring the training mandates opens an employer to punitive damages, often several times greater than the employee's compensatory damages.